With over 100 years serving the rural community, we know that farming is so much more than just a job.

 You'll benefit from expert advice, so for more information about how we can help you plan your financial future find your local agency office or request a call back.

-In a recent episode of the Ahead of the Field podcast host Will Evans is joined by Northamptonshire farmer Milly Fyfe, Heather Wildman from Saviour Associates, specialists in facilitating succession planning, and NFU Mutual chartered financial planner Sean McCann.
+In an episode of the Ahead of the Field podcast host Will Evans is joined by Northamptonshire farmer Milly Fyfe, Heather Wildman from Saviour Associates, specialists in facilitating succession planning, and NFU Mutual chartered financial planner Sean McCann.
 Together they discuss the challenge of succession planning and offer their thoughts and advice.
 You can listen to this episode of the Ahead of the Field podcast, 'Succession Planning in the Farming Community'.